Texas Historical Commission

-The Texas Historical Commission is an agency dedicated to historic preservation within the state of Texas.
+The Texas Historical Commission is an agency dedicated to historic preservation within the U.S. state of Texas.
 It administers the National Register of Historic Places for sites in Texas.

 The commission also identifies Recorded Texas Historic Landmarks (RTHL) and recognizes them with Official Texas Historical Marker (OTHM) medallions and descriptive plaques.
 The commission identifies State Archeological Landmarks and Historic Texas Cemeteries.
-A quarterly publication, The Medallion, is published by the agency and includes news and advice about preservation projects, Texas’ historic sites, and heritage tourism opportunities.
+A quarterly publication, The Medallion, is published by the agency and includes news and advice about preservation projects, Texas' historic sites, and heritage tourism opportunities.
 The agency also maintains the online Texas Historic Sites Atlas featuring more than 300,000 site records, including data on Official Texas Historical Markers and National Register of Historic Places properties in Texas.

 The commission has main offices in the Capitol Complex in downtown Austin; the complex includes the Carrington-Covert House, Luther Hall, Gethsemane Lutheran Church, Elrose Building, and the Christianson-Leberman Building.

 History of the Commission

 Established in 1953, the state legislature created the Texas State Historical Survey Committee to oversee state historical programs.
-The legislature revised the agency’s enabling statute to give it additional protective powers, expand its leadership role and educational responsibilities, and officially changed its name to the Texas Historical Commission (THC).
+The legislature revised the agency's enabling statute to give it additional protective powers, expand its leadership role and educational responsibilities, and officially changed its name to the Texas Historical Commission (THC).
 In 2007, the legislature transferred the management of 20 state historic sites from the Texas Parks and Wildlife Department to the THC.

 Personnel

-Today, the agency employs about 200 personnel.
-The Texas Historical Commission leadership is composed of 18 members appointed by the governor with the advice and consent of the senate, serving overlapping six-year terms.
+Today, the agency employs about 350 personnel.
+The Texas Historical Commission leadership is composed of 15 members appointed by the governor with the advice and consent of the senate, serving overlapping six-year terms.
 All members must be citizens of Texas, and together represent all geographical areas of Texas.

 The commission also employs personnel in various fields, including archeology, architecture, economic development, heritage tourism, history, public administration and urban planning.
 These personnel consult with citizens and organizations to preserve Texas's architectural, archeological and cultural landmarks.

 The agency includes the following divisions dedicated to overseeing the agency's programs: